comparison

 Most of the operational changes are smaller than studios expect.
 Three classes of change are worth knowing about in advance.

 The first is the booking page.
 Your Momence-branded booking page is replaced by a Junocal-branded booking page at junocal.com/yourstudio.
 Six themes ship with Junocal, and the page is customisable with your logo, colours, and photos.
 The URL changes from your Momence address to the Junocal address; studios that want to preserve existing bookmarks typically set up a redirect from their previous domain.
-Clients receive a single cutover email with the new URL, the new login (magic link, no password), and a brief explanation of what's different.
+Clients receive a single cutover email with the new URL, the new login (magic link), and a brief explanation of what's different.
 Most studios report minimal client confusion at cutover.

 The second is the payment flow.
 Stripe Connect Standard means the studio's Stripe relationship transitions from Momence-mediated to direct.
 You connect your existing Stripe account to Junocal via OAuth during onboarding; you remain the full Stripe customer at the account level.
 Past Stripe history, dispute records, payout schedules — all of that stays with you.
 For studios that didn't have a direct Stripe relationship before (running through Momence-branded processing), you create or activate a Stripe account during onboarding, which adds a small setup step.
 The Stripe activation flow is a few minutes for most UK and US businesses.